juancarloskatigbak8/Web-Scraping-and-Text-Analysis/README.md

 ## Explanation of Each Part

 Part 1: Web Scraping with BeautifulSoup
-The goal of Part 1 was to evaluate popular web scraping libraries (Scrapy, BeautifulSoup, and Playwright) for retrieving data from websites, focusing primarily on ease of use, reliability, and beginner friendliness.
+The goal of Part 1 was to evaluate popular web scraping libraries (BeautifulSoup and Scrapy) for retrieving data from websites, focusing primarily on ease of use, reliability, and beginner friendliness.
 After researching and benchmarking these libraries:

+BeautifulSoup (selected library):

+Pros: Easy to use and beginner-friendly for someone like me.
+Simple syntax for parsing HTML content.
+Cons: Slightly slower compared to Scrapy, not designed for large-scale scraping tasks Time to fetch article details: 26.21 seconds
+Total time for scraping process: 26.79 seconds

 Scrapy:

 Pros: Highly efficient and scalable, built-in support for asynchronous scraping.
-Cons: Higher complexity, less beginner-friendly due to the steep learning curve.
+Cons: Higher complexity, less beginner-friendly for me due to the steep learning curve.
-BeautifulSoup (selected library):

-Pros: Easy to use and beginner-friendly.
-Simple syntax for parsing HTML content.
-Cons: Slightly slower compared to Scrapy, not designed for large-scale scraping tasks.
-Playwright (browser automation):

-Pros: Supports dynamic web pages that use JavaScript.
-Cons: Slower than Scrapy and BeautifulSoup due to full browser automation overhead.
-Why BeautifulSoup?
+Time to fetch article details: 3.13 seconds
+Total time for scraping process: 4.47 seconds

-BeautifulSoup was chosen due to ease of use, readability of the code, and excellent suitability for beginners learning web scraping.
+In spite of the delay in fetching and scraping, BeautifulSoup was chosen due to ease of use, readability of the code, and excellent suitability for beginners like me learning web scraping.

-Implementation
+Implementation:

-Scraped the r/canada subreddit for 100 posts containing the topic "tariffs".
+- Scraped the r/canada subreddit for 100 posts containing the topic "tariffs".
-Collected and parsed the Reddit titles, direct Reddit URLs, external links (if provided), and retrieved up to 50 comments per post.
+- Collected and parsed the Reddit titles, direct Reddit URLs, external links (if provided), and retrieved up to 50 comments per post.
-Implemented retry logic to handle Reddit API limitations (HTTP 429 rate limits).
+- Implemented retry logic to handle Reddit API limitations (HTTP 429 rate limits).
-Generated two files (webscraped.csv and webscraped.txt) containing the retrieved posts and associated comments.
+- Generated two files (webscraped.csv and webscraped.txt) containing the retrieved posts and associated comments.

 Output Example:

 [1/100] Retrieved: 'Only Works as a State': Trump Vows Not 'To Bend' On Tariffs Reddit URL: [reddit link]